Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 **Definition**

-Represents the identity element of real number addition.
+Represents the additive identity of real numbers.

-### One Unit
+### One

 **Implementation**